What are ticks?

 Adults are reddish-brown and turn a more slate gray color after feeding.
 Female lone-star ticks have one identifying white spot on their backs, while males have many smaller white spots.
 These ticks prefer to feed on larger mammals like people, deer, and dogs.

 Adults are dark, bluish-gray to dull white.
 Females have silvery-white markings near their heads, in addition to three interrupted lateral stripes.
 They live in coastal areas along the Gulf of Mexico and the Atlantic coast.

 Are ticks dangerous?

-Yes, ticks are dangerous, and many believe they are second only to mosquitoes as a public health concern.
+Yes, ticks are dangerous, their bites can cause many problems for animals and humans alike, and many believe they are second only to mosquitoes as a public health concern.
 Like mosquitoes, ticks feed on various hosts, which gives them the ability to pick up and spread a variety of dangerous diseases through their saliva.
 Depending on their species, ticks spread Lyme disease, babesiosis, anaplasmosis, tularemia, ehrlichiosis, and a form of spotted fever.

 Why do I have a tick problem?

 Ticks can find their way onto any property, usually on the backs of their wild animal hosts traveling through your yard or foraging for food around your home.
 Mice, raccoons, deer, and birds are examples of animals introducing ticks onto properties.
 After falling off their host, ticks will lay in wait in grassy or wooded areas for a new host to brush past them so that they can climb on.
 There is a high chance their new host could be you, your kids, or your pets.

 Ticks spend most of their life on the body of their host.
 However, when not on the back of a host, ticks live in various environments, usually in damp, shaded areas.
 People and pets come into contact with ticks while walking through or spending time in the following locations: